JetBrains-Research/PyNose/README.md

 ![install-from-disk](./README.assets/install-from-disk.png)

 Navigate to and then select the `.zip` file just generate.
-When you see the "Python Test Smell Detector" appears, it means the plugin is successfully installed.
+When you see the "PyNose" appears, it means the plugin is successfully installed (the icon may be different).

 ![plugin-installed](./README.assets/plugin-installed.png)